 Visit the amazing Graves of Lemo

-Take walks around the place to visit various grave sites or other popular sites, normally around 1 – 3 hours walk.
+Visiting graves is surprisingly one of the exciting activities in Indonesia.
+Take walks around the place to visit various gravesites or other popular sites, normally around 1 – 3 hours walk.
 If walking is not your thing, you may try taking short bemo (minibus) rides from Rantepao.
-The most popular and photographed is the graves carved into the wall of the natural rocks.
+The most popular and photographed are the graves carved into the wall of the natural rocks at Lemo.